Chained Soldier: Mato Defense Force

-A high school graduate, Yuuki serves as a base caretaker and frontline combatant for the Mato Defense Force's 7th Squad.
+A high school graduate, Yuuki serves as base caretaker and frontline combatant for the Mato Defense Force's 7th Squad.
 He was hired after wandering into Mato and being rescued by squad commander Kyouka Uzen.
 Yuuki seeks to become a hero and avenge his sister Aoba, who was lost in a Mato accident five years earlier.
-While he lacks superhuman powers, Yuuki can transform into a canine-esque Slave Form when under Kyouka's or Himari Azuma's power, granting enhanced physical capabilities; this form's appearance and abilities vary with his master.
+While he lacks superhuman powers, Yuuki can transform into a canine-esque Slave Form when under any of the girls' powers, granting him enhanced physical capabilities; his form's appearance and abilities vary with his master.
 Outside of combat, he is highly skilled in domestic duties such as cooking and cleaning, and also has some basic self-defense skills.